utsav0/daily-dev-tips/src/pages/posts/css-calc-function.md

   - css
 ---

-The CSS Calc() function is handy to mix percentage values with fixed pixels.
+The CSS Calc() function is handy for mixing percentage values with fixed pixels.
-We can also use the calc() function to divide into equal sets.
+We can also divide the calc() function into equal sets.

 ## How to use CSS Calc()?